 I generally have no objection to the denial being asserted in this Article.
 I do not consider the items listed to jeopardize the truthfulness of Scripture.
 However, I notice Sproul cites the book of Jonah as historical fact that should be affirmed.
-I am wondering about the possibility of interpreting Jonah as parabolic or didactic.
+I am wondering why interpreting Jonah as parabolic or didactic would automatically be deemed problematic.
 This is where CSBI commitments to the veracity of historical events can lead to suspicion of literary analysis.
 I affirm the importance of seeing actual historical events in Scripture.
 However, I see a temptation toward literalism within CSBI that might result in misinterpreting didactic short story (historical novella) or parable as historical.
 Thus, inerrancy is tied to a particular hermeneutic in order to work if we are to accept some of Sproul’s examples and conclusions.

 We affirm the unity and internal consistency of Scripture.
 We deny that alleged errors and discrepancies that have not yet been resolved vitiate the truth claims of the Bible.